armory/knowledge-base/_posts/admin/2020-04-17-enable-mptv2.md

 type: Document
 ---

 Armory Spinnaker 2.19 contains the latest version of Managed Pipeline Templates, which is the default pipeline templating solution offered in OSS Spinnaker.
-By default, the UI is disabled in Armory Spinnaker 2.19.

 Instead, Armory recommends using Armory's Pipeline as Code feature because it offers the following benefits: